GhentCDH/annotated-text/docs/components/AnnotatedText/custom-line-start-end-validation.md

 ## A custom line start and end validation

 This example shows how to implement a custom line start and end validation.
 The `onAnnotationUpdateBegin` and `onAnnotationUpdating` functions are used to adjust the start and end of the annotation.
 In this example, the start is decreased by 2 and the end is increased by 2.

 <AnnotatedText
-key="text"
 :component-id="'1'"
 :annotations="annot"
 :lines="textLines"